 Leah Partridge is an international opera singer who teaches in Atlanta, Georgia in her private studio at The Voice Studio Atlanta.
 Leah maintains an active singing career and gives masterclasses and lessons at Universities around Europe and the Unites States.
+She has been on faculty at Georgia Universities and is sought after for her expertise in getting students ready for big auditions by working with their physical, psycological, and singing needs.
+Trained by Virginia Zeani at Indiana University and having worked beside some of the industries greatest singers, Leah is passionate in helping others secure their best professional sound.

 Soprano Leah Partridge has received consistent praise worldwide for her intelligent and compelling interpretations of opera’s most beloved heroines.
 Opera Magazine praised her for her “clarity, accuracy, and poise,” and the Detroit Free Press has hailed her for her “lovely presence and shining voice.”
 Since making her debut in 2003 as Lucia in Lucia di Lammermoor, Ms. Partridge has had a career full of remarkable milestones.
 She has performed over 40 leading roles in her short career.
 Her Metropolitan Opera debut came in 2008 as the First Niece in Peter Grimes followed by several return engagements.
 She has performed in some of the world’s greatest opera houses such as; Deutche Oper Berlin, Vlaamse Oper Antwerp Belgium, Teatro Colon Buenos Aires, Palau de les Artes Valencia Spain, Opera Philadelphia, Maggio Musicale Florence Italy, Teatro Carlo Felice di Genova Italy, Washington National Opera, Seattle Opera, The Atlanta Opera, Florida Grand Opera, Opera Omaha, and Dresden Semper Oper, among many others.
 She has been seen in concert with the Atlanta Symphony Orchestra, Boston Baroque Orchestra, Cleveland Orchestra, and San Diego Symphony.